- This post contains affiliate links. Read more here.

 Talk to Your Vet Before Choosing Any New Food for Your Dog

 We’ve selected some great dog food options for your large-breed dog.
 But before introducing any new foods into your dog’s diet, we suggest consulting with your vet.
-Your veterinarian can help you understand any health issues your dog may be experiencing, and can recommend dog food that’s going to best support their specific health needs.
+Your veterinarian can help you understand any health issues your dog may be experiencing, and can recommend dog food that’s going to best support his specific health needs.